The Nightmare Before Christmas: Development

 Over the years, Burton regularly thought about the project.
 In 1990, Burton found out that Disney still owned the film rights.
-He and Selick committed to produce a full-length film with the latter as director.
+He and Selick committed to produce a full-length film expanding on the poem's storyline with the latter as director.
+Selick chose not to work with MTV for a series based on his short film Slow Bob in the Lower Dimensions to direct this film.
 Burton's own success with live-action films piqued the interest of Walt Disney Studios chairman Jeffrey Katzenberg, who saw the film as an opportunity to continue the studio's streak of recent successes in feature animation.
 Disney was looking forward to Nightmare "to show capabilities of technical and storytelling achievements that were present in Who Framed Roger Rabbit."
 Walt Disney Pictures president David Hoberman believed the film would prove to be a creative achievement for Disney's image, elaborating "we can think outside the envelope.
 We can do different and unusual things."

 Nightmare marked Burton's third consecutive film with a Christmas setting.
-Burton could not direct because of his commitment to Batman Returns, and he did not want to be involved with "the painstakingly slow process of stop motion".
+Burton could not direct because of his commitment to Batman Returns (and was also in pre production on Ed Wood), and he did not want to be involved with "the painstakingly slow process of stop motion".
 To adapt his poem into a screenplay, Burton approached Michael McDowell, his collaborator on Beetlejuice.
 McDowell and Burton experienced creative differences, which convinced Burton to make the film as a musical with lyrics and compositions by frequent collaborator Danny Elfman.
 Elfman and Burton created a rough storyline and two-thirds of the film's songs.
 Elfman found writing Nightmare's eleven songs to be "one of the easiest jobs I've ever had.
 I had a lot in common with Jack Skellington."
 Caroline Thompson had yet to be hired to write the screenplay.
 With Thompson's screenplay, Selick stated, "there are very few lines of dialogue that are Caroline's.
 She became busy on other films and we were constantly rewriting, re-configuring and developing the film visually."
+Thompson clashed with Burton and he also destroyed the editing machine after she said she wanted to redraft the film's ending.